bruno-lang/bruno-lang.github.io/learn/index.md

 somewhat a non-issue as all data starts from literals.
 One either gets a value as an argument or starts from a literal.

-When a value is in fact _unknown_ depending on runtime conditions this is made explicit by using the optional type _variant_ `?` build into the language:
+When a value is _unknown_ depending on runtime conditions this is made explicit by using the optional type _variant_ `?` build into the language:

 		Line a = "1:2-4:5"